alan-turing-institute/AutSPACEs/00-project-documentation/community/meet-ups/README.md

 # Community meet-up sessions

 This folder contains information and resources relating to AutSPACEs commmunity meet-up sessions, as well as previous notes.
+AutSPACEs meet-up sessions are open to everyone, and are a place to discuss anything relating to AutSPACEs and to work together on the project.
+They take place online via.
+Zoom and are hosted by AutSPACEs researchers.

 ## Meet-up Checklist